scottyhardy/docker-wine/README-short.txt

-This image includes Wine and Winetricks for running Windows applications on Linux and macOS
+Docker image that includes Wine and Winetricks for running Windows applications on Linux and macOS